Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Detector Design

 A custom stainless-steel mechanical support frame was designed and fabricated to mount each PMT.
 Figure~\ref{fig:pmt_frame} shows the assembled PMT–frame unit.
 The completed PMT assemblies were subsequently installed on the internal support structure of the tank following the geometry described earlier, as illustrated in Fig.~\ref{fig:pmt_location}.
 Each PMT is read out using a single shielded high-voltage (SHV) cable that supplies the operating high voltage and simultaneously transmits the PMT output signal.
 A custom-designed splitter box is used to decouple the signal from the high-voltage line; a schematic of the splitter circuit is shown in Fig.~\ref{fig:splitter_box}.
 The splitter circuit is housed in a 3D-printed plastic enclosure, which is additionally wrapped with an aluminum foil layer to provide electromagnetic shielding from external noise.

-Since the PMTs are submerged in WbLS, long-term operational stability and material compatibility with the liquid were primary concerns.
-A two-month soaking test was therefore conducted to evaluate the integrity of the PMT seals.
-This test was critical, since any liquid ingress into a PMT could lead to irreversible damage and compromise the operational lifetime of the detector.
-For the long-term stability study, a representative PMT was continuously submerged in WbLS for a period of two months, during which its impedance, gain, and TTS were monitored.
-No change in impedance was observed, and no statistically significant degradation in performance was detected.
-These results demonstrate the robust operational stability of the PMTs in the WbLS environment.
+Since the PMTs are submerged in WbLS, the integrity of the PMT seals and the stability of the PMT response during exposure to the liquid were important considerations.
+A two-month soaking test was therefore conducted using a representative PMT continuously submerged in WbLS.
+During this period, its impedance, gain, and transit time spread (TTS) were monitored.
+No change in impedance was observed, and no statistically significant variation in the monitored PMT performance parameters was detected.
+These results demonstrate the integrity of the PMT seals and the stability of the measured PMT response during the two-month exposure to WbLS.